How to Make a DIY Glory Hole (What Actually Works)

 Where most DIY paths lead

-After trying these setups, most people end up switching to something purpose-built.
+After trying (and failing at) these setups, most people end up switching to something purpose-built.
 Some recommended portable glory hole versions can be found here.

 Wooden Panel Setups